BA

 aims to improve students’ language skills for

-communicating effectively in the world of
+communicating effectively in the world of business.

-business.
-They will learn how to write successful
+They will learn how to write successful business

-business assignments and a range of workplace
+assignments and a range of workplace documents;

-documents; develop strategies for reading
+develop strategies for reading complex texts

-effective presentations; take part in business
+presentations; take part in business negotiations

-negotiations and academic discussions and
+and academic discussions and communicate

-communicate clearly and effectively in both
+clearly and effectively in both written and spoken

-elements of employability; what employers want
+understand the key elements of employability;

-future work environment.
-Additionally, they will
+information on their future work environment.

-enhance employability and develop tools to apply
+develop tools to apply for future opportunities

-application forms and interview strategies.
+interview strategies.

 The course introduces students to the theory